-The Arkansas State Highway Commission (Commission) authorizes the Director of Highways and Transportation to employ a consultant when a need exists for engineering and design services and it is in the Department's best interest to contract with a consultant firm.
+The Local Agency may employ a consultant engineering firm when a need exists for engineering services, and it is in the Local Agency's best interest to employ an engineer or engineering firm.

-As a minimum, the Department will advertise at least once in a newspaper with statewide circulation and on the Department's website, advising that consultant services are being sought for a minimum of three (3) weeks from the date of the newspaper advertisement.
-In addition, the Department may advertise in appropriate national trade magazines or websites for specialized services.
+As a minimum, the Local Agency will advertise in a statewide newspaper, the Department's website and the Local Agency's website (if available), advising that consultant engineering services are being sought.
+In addition, the Local Agency may advertise in appropriate national trade magazines or websites for specialized services.